re-l124c41plus/warframe-linux/README.md

     WINEARCH=win32 WINEPREFIX=~/.Warframe wine regedit /S wf-wine-dlloverrides.reg
     ```

-7. Install the game with Warframe-Linux-Installer.bat.
+9. Install the game with Warframe-Linux-Installer.bat.
 The black box that comes up is the command line auto-updater.
 Progress is shown in the window title.

     ```
     WINEARCH=win32 WINEPREFIX=~/.Warframe wine cmd /C Warframe-Linux-Installer.bat
     ```

-8. LAUNCH THE GAME using Warframe-Launcher.bat:
+10. LAUNCH THE GAME using Warframe-Launcher.bat:

     ```
     WINEARCH=win32 WINEPREFIX=~/.Warframe wine cmd /C Warframe-Launcher.bat
     ```

+# Always launch the game using Warframe-Launcher.bat.

+## But why?

-## Always launch the game using Warframe-Launcher.bat.
-It runs the black-box updater before each launch to ensure your game is up to date.
+a) It runs the black-box updater before each launch to ensure your game is up to date before running the official updater.
+b) This ensures that the updater only updates Warframe.exe and does not hang during a large update.
+c) It ensures that Warframe-updater.exe is always updated after Warframe.exe is updated
+d) It ensures that Launcher.exe is moved to Launcher-copy.exe, and that Launcher-copy.exe is run by default so that the Launcher.exe does not go into a boot loop.

 ## Technical notes: